Kaskus: History

 In 2011, Kaskus management announced the expansion of its business by establishing a relationship of cooperation with the investment of Global Digital Prima into Kaskus, which is a subsidiary of Djarum, as well as increasing the number of servers owned to over 250.
 They also plan on recruiting up to 80 new personnel.
 In August 2012, Kaskus had more than 4,000,000 registered accounts.
 On May 26, 2012, Kaskus management was forced to change their domain from .us to .co.id because of errors on the Domain Name System (DNS); a rival forum named Selapa took advantage of the DNS error, redirecting the old domain to their site.
-In 2012, Kaskus management developed their own forum engine officially called Kaskus 2.0, called the New Kaskus by Kaskus's users.
+In 2012, Kaskus management developed their forum engine officially called Kaskus 2.0, called the New Kaskus by Kaskus's users.
 When the engine reached a beta stage, selected users used the forum with the engine, while non-selected users still used the vBulletin version.
-By the end of 2012, complete conversion to Kaskus 2.0 was completed.
+By the end of 2012, a complete conversion to Kaskus 2.0 was completed.
 Some threads and posts could not be transferred to the new engine, so Kaskus management decided to keep them accessible through the vBulletin version of the forum (called Old Kaskus by the users).

-By 2014 Kaskus had more than 25 million unique users and was a famous local site in Indonesia.
-On this year Kaskus also went through some changes with Ken Dean Lawadinata after his 7 years of turnaround of Kaskus from a 1-man forum site to Indonesia's leading online forum, moved up to become the new Chairman of PT Darta Media Indonesia, with Martin Hartono assuming the day-to-day operation as the new CEO.
+By 2014 Kaskus had more than 25 million unique users and was a famous homegrown site in Indonesia.
+This year Kaskus also went through some changes with Ken Dean Lawadinata after his 7 years of turnaround of Kaskus from a 1-man forum site to Indonesia's leading online forum, moved up to become the new Chairman of PT Darta Media Indonesia, with Martin Hartono assuming the day-to-day operation as the new CEO.
 Andrew Darwis also moved from his office of CTO to become the Chief Community Officer for Kaskus.

 In September 2015, the forum's trading section (Forum Jual Beli) was rocked by an scam involving a long-running escrow service (referred by its users as rekening bersama) called Blackpanda, in which both sellers and buyers lost over Rp.
 500 million to escrow owner Roy Widya.
 Widya was alleged to have misused the escrow funds for gambling.
 The incident is widely cited as the decline of Kaskus' popularity.